Lake County is positioned between Newaygo and Mason Counties along the North Country Trail in Michigan's Lower Peninsula

 Small gift and ice cream shop (seasonal) 1/4 mile east of the trail on 5 Mile Road.

 Lake County will provide some relatively easy trail miles with a good backcountry experience.
 Dispersed camping is allowed within the Manistee National Forest.
-Campsites at Bowman Bridge (off trail), Bowman Lake, Elk Campground (off trail), Timber Creek, McCarthy Lake, commercial campground on 5 Mile Road.
+Developed campsites at Bowman Bridge (off trail), Bowman Lake, Sulak Road (slightly off trail), Elk Campground (off trail), Timber Creek, McCarthy Lake, a commercial campground on 5 Mile Road, Bear Track Campground (off trail).

 Lake County was surveyed in 1840 and first named Aischum County after a Potawatomi chief whose name appears on many land treaties from the early 1800s.
-The name was changed in 1843 to Lake County, which was considered fitting due to the large number of small lakes.
+The name was changed in 1843 to Lake County, which was considered fitting due to the 156 small lakes within the county.

 Before desegregation, the village of Idlewild was the largest black resort community in the Midwest.
 It now hosts an annual Jazz Festival and is working to preserve its history.